abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options

 Would print its  <pre>
 - Size										-s
 - Last modification time					-t
 - Information on file found (whether 64/32 bit binary etc)	-in
 - Dependencies of file found in one level depth		-de

 Would narrow down search
 - To find only directory, file or link type, suffix it with /, // or ///
-- To certain depth only :							-1..99, ./ prefix to tie on current dir.
+- To certain depth :					-1..99, ./ prefix to tie on current dir.
 - To have greater control by regular expression					-E
 - To search in case sensitive only.
-Defaults to insensitive (-ci option)	-cs
+(Defaults to insensitive -ci option)	-cs
 - The Exclusion from the main search found
 </pre>
 Also the most 'test' options owned by 'find' may be passed here, below some excerpt of its manual for its options